scribu/wp-front-end-editor/readme.txt

 No. To edit a field, a user must be logged in and have the right permissions.
 For example, to edit the post content from the front-end, a user must be able to edit the post content from the regular back-end editor.

-= How can I change the hover color? =

-You can add this line to *style.css* in your theme directory:

-`.front-ed:hover, .front-ed:hover * {background-color: mycolor !important}`

-where *mycolor* is one of these values: [CSS colors](http://www.w3schools.com/CSS/css_colors.asp).

 = How can I edit custom fields? =

 Since custom fields can be used in so many ways, you have to make some code replacements in your theme: